-At Animal Health Services, we have a handful of diagnostic tools and treatment options available for our use.
+At Animal Health Services of Cave Creek, we have a handful of diagnostic tools and treatment options available for our use.

 We are equipped to manage patients with various disorders or diseases and can offer alternative therapies for pets that aren't responding well to standard procedures.